xCDAT/xcdat/CONTRIBUTING.rst

     to use other tools instead such as `GitHub Desktop`_.

 Once you have Git setup, you have two options for working with the ``xcdat`` repository:
-(1) Clone the main repo, (2) Fork the main repo and clone your fork.
+(1) Clone the main repository, (2) Fork the main repository and clone your fork.

-1. Clone the main repo
+1. Clone the main repository

-   - If you are a regular xCDAT contributor and have direct write access to the main repo, you can clone the main repo running ``git clone https://github.com/xCDAT/xcdat.git``.
+   - If you are a regular xCDAT contributor and have direct write access to the main repository, you can clone the main repository running ``git clone https://github.com/xCDAT/xcdat.git``.

-2. Fork the main repo and clone your fork
+2. Fork the main repository and clone your fork

-   - If you are not a regular xCDAT contributor and don't have write access to the main repo, you will need to fork the main repo then clone your fork.
+   - If you are not a regular xCDAT contributor and don't have write access to the main repository, you will need to fork the main repository then clone your fork.
-   - Head over to the `GitHub`_ repo page, click the fork button, and click "Create a new fork" (shown below).
+   - Head over to the `GitHub`_ repository page, click the fork button, and click "Create a new fork" (shown below).
    - .. image:: _static/github-fork-button.png
    - Then clone your fork by running ``git clone https://github.com/<GITHUB-USERNAME>/xcdat.git``